 Growing your own Sunflower Sprouts and Shoots

-There is a product out there called "baby blanket" that is just some felt like material.
-You might even be able to get away with a few layers of damp paper towel as well.
+Instead of soil you might even be able to get away with a few layers of damp paper towel as well.
 The point is that you need something for the roots to anchor to as the shoots grow.
 I've never tried to grow sunflower sprouts in the SproutMaster and don't think I'll try.
-Sunflower shoots send lots of long thick roots down into their growing media and I imagine this would create a tangled rotting message in the SproutMaster.
-Besides, using some form of growing media that can hold moisture will let you add a mild application of a nitrogen based fertilizer (organic only!) that you need to obtain healthy and tasty shoots.
+Sunflower shoots send out lots of long thick roots down into their growing media and I imagine this would create a tangled rotting message in the SproutMaster.
+Besides, using some form of growing media that can hold moisture will let you add a mild application of a nitrogen based fertilizer (organic only!) for taller, healthier shoots.

 So in a small tray, lay out an inch of potting spoil (something with compost or other fertilizer added), sprinkle some sunflower seeds and add another half to quarter inch of soil on top.
 Water and wait.
 It only takes a few days for the sprouts to rise and a couple more days before they're ready to eat.
 You may have to help out a bit and nudge the hulls off as they open.
 Harvest by snipping them off with a pair of scissors.
 Don't bother trying to clean and eat the roots.
 And don't wait too long to harvest and eat the shoots.
 I find that the sooner you eat them, the better they taste.
 As they grow, their taste diminishes and once they form true leaves, they become bitter and inedible.

 The other way to buy your seed is hulled or without hulls.
 This is an ideal way to obtain sunflower seed for sprouting but don't expect to produce long tender shoots with hulled sunflower seed - that's not how it's done.